9aia/thal/CONTRIBUTING.md

      pnpm run dev
      ```

+> [!TIP]
+> If the network is properly set up (see [Preparing the Network](#preparing-the-network) for more details), you can access the development environment in your browsers using the URL `http://dev.thal.9aia.com:3000`.
+This allows seamless collaboration within the shared network during your codeshare session.

 ### Stopping the Development Environment

 To stop the development environment, you need to run the following command: